 Upcoming Adventures with Drew:

-"Drew was superb as a guide; attentive to all our needs, funny, exceptional in spotting wildlife and making sure we all had a chance to see it.
-Couldn't have asked for better!"
+"Drew was superb as a guide, attentive to all our needs, funny, exceptional in spotting wildlife and was great at making sure we all had a chance to see it.
+I couldn't have asked for better!"

 "I'm not sure how to communicate in words how good Drew and Paul were.
-I've traveled extensively in tours and they were the best guides I've ever had.
-From calm and easy-going demeanor to anticipating our every needs, extensive knowledge of the locales, and the coordination of the smallest of details, these two were the best.
+I've traveled extensively on tours and they were the best guides I've ever had.
+From their calm and easygoing demeanor to anticipating our every need, their extensive knowledge of the locales and the coordination of the smallest of details, these two were the best.
 I will definitely be looking to travel with them again."